-Further still, be prepared to walk for hours and hours, share whatever you hunt with others , preserve the eco-system for those coming behind you, respect the many species of truffle that are found in the forest and of course a real adventure.
+Further still, be prepared to walk for an hour, share whatever you hunt with others , preserve the eco-system for those coming behind you, respect the many species of truffle that are found in the forest and of course a real adventure.

 In the forest, it is home also to a lot of wildlife.
 For this reason, expect to find a lot of holes that have been dug by these animals more especially the wild boars.